My NA6 Miata!

 I m not a fan of large wheels and 17'' are overdose for

-the Miata which makes you very clear
+the Miata which makes you very clear it doesnt like heavy wheels.

 Although car was not as bad as internet users say,